 Charlie helps much of the behind the scenes work happen smoothly.
-He heads up our Operations and Communication Teams, as well as the Moveolution team.
+He heads up our Operations, Recruitment and Donor Support Teams.
 He first started as a volunteer youth leader back in 1988, and has worked in churches and Christian youth organisations in Australia, England and Scotland.

 I don’t know you, as we haven’t met yet.
 But I speak with lots of people just like you every year.
 You’re thinking about doing a theology degree, as it combines your passion for God with a qualification from a university… But you haven’t decided where to study.
 You have been looking into a few […]